mckson/pokemons/README.md

 component that is responsible for fetching more concrete data about pokemon and passing this data ito PokemonCard child component
 ### PokemonCard
 component that is displayed directly on the user's screen among some other PokemonCard components, provides user with brief info about pokemon (id, name, type, appearance)
+### Pokemon
+component that provides user with more detailed info about current pokemon, it recieves info about selected pokemon by handling event that raises from selected PokemonCard when user click on it